 This enchanting property with unique architecture welcomes you to its exquisite 32 bedrooms, 15 suites, and a private four-bedroom 550m2 penthouse apartment.
 A spacious Spa fashioned in partnership with the prestigious skincare and cosmetic brand La Mer guarantees the time to unwind and relax in a unique atmosphere.
 Les Airelles also offers a cozy, friendly bar and three restaurants, including Pierre TT by Pierre Gagnaire, which welcomes you to its sumptuous setting, fit for elite guests like Sissi, the legendary Empress of Austria.

-Everyone deserves to experience the magic, and considering that the best memories tend to be those we share with our loved ones, your mountain luxury hotel is also a unique playground for children with an arcade, ice rink, cinema, and heated treehouse.
+Everyone deserves to experience the magic.
+Considering that the best memories tend to be those we share with our loved ones, your mountain luxury hotel is also a unique playground for children with an arcade, ice rink, cinema, and heated treehouse.

 Dunton Hot Springs, Dolores, Colorado

 Dunton Hot Springs is a small and exclusive resort nestled deep in the San Juan Mountains of the Colorado Rockies.
-The property is a restored ghost town set in an alpine valley on 1,600 acres of land, just across the mountain from Telluride.
+The property is a restored ghost town set in an alpine valley on 1,600 acres of land, just across Telluride’s mountain.
 It is made up of 12 luxurious log cabin accommodations and a new test suite, in addition to natural mineral hot springs that have been curing body and soul for centuries, to unwind after long days of heart-pumping adventure.
-Guests can partake in a variety of winter activities, including cross-country skiing, snowshoeing, dog sledding, ice climbing up a frozen waterfall, heli-skiing, and more.
+Guests can partake in various winter activities, including cross-country skiing, snowshoeing, dog sledding, ice climbing up a frozen waterfall, heli-skiing, and more.

 For guests seeking a more “elevated” experience, Dunton can take them out on a Nordic Ski Adventure on the High Meadows, which starts with an exciting Snow Cat ride up to 10,000 feet for an exhilarating day of cross-country skiing and snowshoeing.